plant99/Noticeboard1/README.md

 # Noticeboard

-An online noticeboard to be used for regulating announcements and aacademic materials for a class
+An online noticeboard to be used for regulating announcements and academic materials for a class

 ## Overview